josepholasoji/Geo-Location-Service/README.md

 # INTRODUCTION

 Geolocation service (GS) is a high performance location service middleware.
 GS is written in C/C++ and its implements the Plugable API architecture and model.
-This very extensible modular design also
+This very extensible modular design also allows auxiliary processing through a queue based messaging system.

-This software is designed to be fully open source and free for personal use.
+This software is liscensed under LGPL.
+It's is designed to be fully open source and free for personal use.

-If you intend to use this product for profit; kindly contact one of our products & services personnel to ensure your success using this product.
+If you intend to use this product for profit; kindly contact one of our products & services personnel to ensure your success using this product, or contact on: josepholasoji@gmail.com.

 # DESIGN AND ARCHITECTURE